 If no projects are currently planned, any funding in excess of the designated reserves shall be used to repay existing liabilities.
 Reimbursement shall be prioritized based upon: 1) date of acceptance, 2) inter-fund debt and 3) other developer liabilities.

-Reimbursement for improvements will be limited to the amount programed within the PFIP at the time the project is constructed.
+Reimbursement for improvements will be based upon actual project costs, which shall be set by the lowest of at least three publicly opened, sealed bids.
+Sealed bids shall be submitted to and opened by the City Clerk or their designee.
+In the absence of public bids, the cost may be determined by the City Engineer, but in those cases, the cost for reimbursement shall be limited to the amount programed within the PFIP at the time the project is constructed.

 Fee Adjustments